Tsokneelsbd/Tsokneel.github.io/_pages/Experience.md

 * Graduate III-Electrical Engineer Intern, NREL, CO, USA (May 2022- present)
-    * Developed a 100% renewable penetration case in a PSS/E model of the reduced 240-bus WECC test system
+    * Work on to analysze 100% renewable penetration case in reduced 240-bus WECC test system using PSSE
+    * Analyzed the voltage and frequency dynamics and N-1 contengency
     * Benefit and cost analysis of the installation of grid-supportive loads for fast frequency response
     * Assessed the technical potential of fast frequency response in grid-supportive end-use electronics